elixir-europe/infectious-diseases-toolkit/about/index.md

 The IDTk strives to connect users with the appropriate resources.
 A collection of tools, resources and training is offered, in addition to signposting external resources.

 ## Funding acknowledgement
-Please check our [Support page](/about/support) for information on funding and contributing projects.
+BY-COVID project received funding from the European Union’s Horizon Europe Research and Innovation Programme under grant agreement number 101046203.
+Please check our [Support page](/about/support) for further information on funding and contributing projects.

 ## How to cite the IDTk
-Infectious Diseases Toolkit.
+We have not published the story of IDTk yet.
+Till then, please refer to Infectious Diseases Toolkit.
 A deliverable from the EU-funded BY-COVID project (grant agreement number 101046203).
-URL: https://www.infectious-diseases-toolkit.org/
+URL: https://www.infectious-diseases-toolkit.org/.

 The Infectious Diseases Toolkit makes all of their materials publicly available under [Open Source Initiative](https://opensource.org/licenses) licenses.
 The process documents and data are made available under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.